UK Antislavery Policy Statement 2020 - Qioptiq Ltd.

 The Company’s managers are responsible for discussing our policy with all employees in our organisation and for ensuring that its provisions are understood and observed.
 Each manager is responsible for practicing diligent supervision to ensure the ethical and legal business behaviour of those employees for whom the manager has operational responsibility.
 Each employee also has direct personal responsibility for following the provisions of this Policy and for taking the initiative to seek help or clarification to avoid unethical or illegal business decisions.

 Our policy is embedded in our business processes and procedures.
 Compliance with our policy is monitored through our Quality Management System and audited in accordance with AS9100.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide briefing to Directors, Site Leadership Team and Management Team.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to Directors, Site Leadership Team, Management Team and employees.
 We also require our business partners to provide training to their staff and suppliers and providers.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human trafficking statement for the financial year ending 31 December 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human trafficking statement for year ending 31st December 2020

 Managing Director, Qioptiq Ltd.